Mainline Report

 Potential RailFest postponed until 2027, as the Price-Martin Community Center availability is questionable for this year.

-Please invite anyone you know that might be interested in any of the aspects of the Society to our Open House to or any of our members’ activities.
+Please invite anyone you know that might be interested in any of the aspects of the Society to any of our activities.
 We need members and volunteers to be available on select days/times to operate layouts and greet guests, even if you can only spare a few hours.

 UPCOMING EVENTS